flutter/website/src/get-started/codelab-web.md

   method as a callback function.
 Callback functions are often used in Dart code and, in this case, this means “call this method when the button is pressed”.
+* The `const` keyword in front of the constructor is very important.
+When Flutter encounters a constant widget, it short-circuits most of the rebuilding work under the hood making the rendering more efficient.
 * Flutter has only one `Navigator` object.
   This widget manages Flutter’s screens
   (also called _routes_ or _pages_) inside a stack.